cardano-foundation/CIPs/CIP-plutus-modules/README.md

 #### Variation: Value Scripts

-The goal of this variation is to eliminate the cost of evaluating scripts, by converting them directly to values.
+The goal of this variation is to eliminate the cost of evaluating scripts, by converting them directly to values (in linear time).
 Since UPLC runs on the CEK machine, this means converting them directly into the `CekValue` type, *without* any CEK machine execution.
 To make this possible, the syntax of scripts is restricted so that those parts that would be evaluated during an application to the script arguments are already (UPLC) values.
 That is, script code is syntactically restricted to explicit λ-expressions with one λ per `ScriptArg`, followed by a syntactic value.
 (Values are constants, variables, built-ins, λ-abstractions, delayed terms, and SoP constructors whose fields are also values).

 This means that every script must take the form `λA1.λA2....λAn.<value>`, where `n` is the number of `ScriptArg`s